DoD-Platform-One/bigbang/README.md

 # Big Bang

-Big Bang is a declarative, continuous delivery tool for deploying DoD hardened and approved packages into a Kubernetes cluster.
+Big Bang is a declarative, continuous delivery tool for deploying Department of Defense (DoD) hardened and approved packages into a Kubernetes cluster.

 > If viewing this from Github, note that this is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
 Please direct all code changes, issues and comments to [https://repo1.dso.mil/big-bang/bigbang](https://repo1.dso.mil/big-bang/bigbang)